Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 ## Certificate

-The host server provides an inclusion proof for its certificate chain by adding an extension of type "transparency_revocation" to the first CertificateEntry structure in `certificate_list`.
+The server provides an inclusion proof for its certificate chain by adding an extension of type "transparency_revocation" to the first CertificateEntry structure in `certificate_list`.
 The `extension_data` field is a serialized TransparencyProof structure: